Middle School (7-8)

 Our middle school teachers try to harness these tendencies through research and debate, written papers, oral presentations, and formal logic (starting in 8th grade).
 Drama, re-enactments, and role-playing are all tremendously effective teaching tools for the logic student.
 Classes will also include guest speakers and special trips as often as is feasible.

-Middle students represent the transition between grammar and secondary, so these students are involved in activities from both sides.
+Middle school students represent the transition between grammar and secondary, so these students are involved in activities from both sides.

 - House system.
 Students from 7th-12th grade are divided into six houses and they remain in these houses until they graduate.
 The house system provides camaraderie, culture, and traditions—students, faculty, and families come together for various activities that cross ages and grades and give students a sense of honor, teamwork, sacrifice, and responsibility in keeping with their growth as young Christian men and women.